AppIterate/docs/docs/android.md

 ### Initiate SDK

-Call the `AppIterate.oncreate(Activity activity)` method inside the `onCreate(Bundle savedInstancestate)` method of your application's main activity after calling `setContentView()`.
+Call the `AppIterate.oncreate(Activity activity)` method inside the `onCreate()` method of your application's main activity after calling `setContentView()`.
 As a best practice you should do this for all activities of your application.

 ```JAVA
 @Override